microsoftgraph/msgraph-sdk-powershell/src/Mail/beta/docs/Microsoft.Graph.Beta.Mail.md

 If you intend a new folder to be hidden, you must set the isHidden property to true on creation.

 ### [New-MgBetaUserMailFolderChildFolder](New-MgBetaUserMailFolderChildFolder.md)
-Create a new mailSearchFolder in the specified user's mailbox.
+Use this API to create a new child mailFolder.
+If you intend a new folder to be hidden, you must set the isHidden property to true on creation.

 ### [New-MgBetaUserMailFolderChildFolderMessage](New-MgBetaUserMailFolderChildFolderMessage.md)
 Use this API to create a new Message in a mailfolder.